 How we tested

 For this taste test, we tried some of the leading vegan protein powders with just water, as per packet instructions.
 They were all tested primarily for flavour, with nutritional information taken into account.

-For the best results, we’d still recommend blending protein into a fruit smoothie, but if you’re in a rush straight out of the gym and you’ve only got a water bottle to hand, they’re ideal for that post-workout boost.
+For the best results, we’d still recommend blending protein into a fruit smoothie, but if you’re in a rush straight out of the gym and you’ve only got a water bottle at hand, they’re ideal for that post-workout boost.

-The best vegan protein powders for 2022 are:
+The best vegan protein powders for 2023 are: